-- 1.8 The agreement of the 38th ICAO Assembly on the development of a global MBM scheme for international aviation, reflects the strong support of Member States for a global solution for the international aviation industry.
-Significant efforts are being made as Member States, the aviation industry and other stakeholders are working together to develop a proposal for a global MBM scheme capable of being implemented from 2020, for decision by the 39th ICAO Assembly in 2016. - 1.9 Good progress is being achieved by the ICAO Council's Environment Advisory Group (EAG) with technical support provided by the Committee on Aviation Environmental Protection (CAEP), using a "Strawman" approach, which started with a simple and basic proposal for a global MBM scheme with a view to generating the discussion and analyses on advantages and disadvantages of design elements and allowing for the improvements of the Strawman. - 1.10 As a means to ensure the full engagement of States and other stakeholders and widest possible range of inputs, ICAO conducted the first round of five regional seminars MBM Global Aviation Dialogues (GLADs) from 9 to 28 April 2015.
-The material provided in the GLADs is made available on the ICAO website2.
-The summary of the GLADs is provided in Appendix A.
+- 5.1 Following the agreement of the 38th ICAO Assembly to develop a global MBM scheme for international aviation, significant efforts have been made by Member States, the aviation industry and other stakeholders with a view to developing a recommendation for a global MBM scheme capable of being implemented from 2020, for decision by the 39th ICAO Assembly in October 2016. - Progress is being achieved by the ICAO Council's Environment Advisory Group (EAG) with technical support provided by the CAEP, using a "Strawman" approach, which started with a simple and basic proposal for a global MBM scheme with a view to generating the discussion and analyses on advantages and disadvantages of design elements and allowing for the improvements of the Strawman. - By November 2015, the EAG met 14 times and CAEP has been providing support on some design elements of a global MBM scheme, i.e. monitoring, reporting and verification (MRV) system; eligible emission units criteria (EUC) and registries, and on analytical work of proposed global MBM elements.

+- As a means to ensure the full engagement of States and other stakeholders and widest possible range of inputs, ICAO conducted the first round of five regional seminars MBM Global Aviation Dialogues (GLADs) in April 2015.
+The material provided during the GLADs has been made available on the ICAO website. - 5.5 The second round of regional GLADs will be held during the period from 21 March to 8 April 2016, followed by the convening of a High-level Meeting on a global MBM scheme in Montreal from 11 to 13 May 2016, to make further progress in delivering a recommendation for consideration by the 39th ICAO Assembly.